darrenk-git/darrenk-nodeschool-solutions/README.md

 # darrenk-nodeschool-solutions
-Some of the solutions I've bodged together for nodeschool.io's exercises in an attempt to teach myself programming.
+This repo contains the solutions I've bodged together for nodeschool.io's learnyounode exercises in an attempt to teach myself programming.
+The solutions presented here have each successfully solved the related exercises' problem, so you know they 'work' given those conditions.
 Honestly I'm learning tonnes with every exercise; from my failed attempts, comparing solutions and reading more about JavaScript.
 I've also taken to re-writing other peoples solutions to drill into my mind why they have done things that I have not.